-It was Albert Einstein who put forward the particle theory of the light i.e Photoelectric Effect (hypothesized By Max Planck) that later paved the way for the creation of the Quantum World.
+It was Albert Einstein who put forward the particle theory of light i.e Photoelectric Effect (hypothesized By Max Planck) that later paved the way for the creation of the Quantum World.

-In the early 20th Century, a phenomenon like Interference, Diffraction, Polarisation could only be demonstrated by assuming that Light Had A Wave Nature.
-But there were some other physical phenomena such as Blackbody Radiation, Photoelectric Effect, Hydrogen Spectrum, Compton Scattering could not be understood.
+In the early 20th Century, a phenomenon like Interference, Diffraction, and Polarisation could only be demonstrated by assuming that Light Had A Wave Nature.
+But there were some other physical phenomena such as Blackbody Radiation, Photoelectric Effect, Hydrogen Spectrum, and Compton Scattering that could not be understood.
 The problems within Classical Physics led to the development of Quantum Theory.

 1. Blackbody Radiation

-|Black Curve (Predicted By Classical Theory) Blue Curve (Predicted By Planck’s Theory)|
+|Black Curve (Predicted By Classical Theory) Blue Curve (Predicted By Planck’s Theory)

-The electrons in the hot object can vibrate with a different range of frequencies, from very few vibrations per second to the huge number of vibrations per second.
+The electrons in the hot object can vibrate with a different range of frequencies, from very few vibrations per second to a huge number of vibrations per second.
 Classical Physics predicts that each frequency of vibration should have the same amount of energy directly contradicting and indicating that a new model for the explanation of the blackbody spectrum was in need to be discovered.

 In 1900, Planck suggested that each wave has a natural energy that is totally independent of the temperature of a hot body.
 Energy is not distributed equally by electrons that vibrate at different frequencies.

 THAT IS WHY THE BLACKBODY SPECTRUM ALWAYS BECOMES SMALL ON THE LEFT-HAND (HIGH FREQUENCY) SIDE.

 |Electrons emitted from metal plate via the photoelectric effect

 Nowadays photoelectric effect is used to produce the electric current that runs many solar-powered devices.